L-Theanine and Sleep

 The Science behind L Theanine and Sleep:

-Here are 2 interesting scientific studies which show L Theanine’s benefits for improved sleep quality.
+Here are a few interesting scientific studies which show L Theanine’s benefits for improved sleep quality.

 This study is a direct measurement of alpha brain wave activity from taking L Theanine vs a placebo.
 We know that alpha brain wave activity is very high during deep meditative states of relaxation, and also during high quality REM sleep.